 This old fashioned home remedy is soothing and gives a gentle immune boost through vitamin C from fresh lemons, garlic, and honey.
 It’s perfect during recover from a cold, cough, or sore throat.

 There have been a lot of colds and flus going around lately, but I’ve found this simple drink to be helpful when fighting something off.
 I have caught a few within the last month.
 BUT, with two of them I drank this tea, rested and drank a lot of water, and the next day was pretty much back to normal.
 Not bad results for such a simple routine.

 However, on Friday, I thought I was catching a cold, but didn’t bother doing anything.
 By that night, I had a very sore throat.
 My husband offered to make me this tea, but I told him not to bother since it was so late.
 I woke up in the wee hours of the morning, with a running nose, ringing ears, throbbing sinuses, a painful throat, and an achy body.
 I was very sick.
 It was a lesson to me to always start immune boosting techniques right away!

 I was truthfully so sick I thought I was going to be quite sick for a long while (or even have to go to the doctor).
 But using this tea, some other supplements, and hydro and heat therapy for my face and ears, I was actually back on my feet again the next day!
 I am still not all the way better yet (that’s what I get for delaying treatment), but I am still amazed at how quickly I have improved.

-While it’s effectiveness does depend on your immune system, how bad of a bug you are fighting and whether you rest, among other things, this tea has certainly worked for me.
-And it’s no wonder- garlic honey, lemon juice, and coconut oil are all powerful immune boosters.
-By the way, I use at least two recipes of this in one day, to get over a cold.
+While it’s effectiveness does depend on your immune system, how bad of a bug you are fighting and whether you rest, among other things, this tea has certainly worked well for me.
+And it’s no wonder- garlic, honey, lemon juice, and coconut oil are all powerful immune boosters.
+I drink two batches of this a day when fighting off a cold.